 How to Apply

-Deadline for applications: TBC.
+Deadline for applications: Applications are now closed.

 Candidates should send an email application to firstname.lastname@example.org including the following information:

 - A short biography, including your training/career goals and aspirations

 - A one page application or 1-2 minute filmed statement detailing your field of interest and plans for developing your work – you should describe specifically how you see the Drama Scholarship assisting with meeting your training/career goals

 - A letter of recommendation from a mentor, teacher, tutor or artist who knows you, your work and your ambitions

 - A list of the courses which you would like to use the Drama Scholarship to attend.